JohnSmithCoder1/Flip-Flip-Hooray/README.md

 # Flip-Flip-Hooray

-Flip Flip Hooray is a free memory card game to help toddlers and kids improve their focus and critical thinking while having fun!
-Choose between animals, foods, and shapes, as well as card color.
-You can even choose the number of cards for a bigger challenge!
-No ads, no in-app purchases, no sign-up.
+Designed for toddlers and preschoolers, Flip Flip Hooray is a memory matching game that helps little ones learn shapes, animals, and foods through fun and engaging play.

+Perfect for ages 1 to 5, this simple, kid-friendly app builds early memory skills, improves focus, and encourages visual recognition —all while having fun!

+Why Kids (and Parents) Love It:
+* 3 game themes: animals, foods, and shapes
+* Adjustable difficulty for ages 1–5 and beyond
+* Kid-safe design with no ads or confusing menus
+* Colorful art and sounds to keep kids engaged
+* Supports early learning and cognitive development

+Made with Little Learners in Mind:
+We designed Flip Flip Hooray for toddlers and preschoolers just starting their learning journey.
+With simple interactions and playful feedback, it’s easy for little fingers to play on their own—or together with a grown-up.

+No ads.
+No pop-ups.
+No in-app purchases.
+No sign-up.
+Just fun learning.

+Download Flip Flip Hooray and turn screen time into brain time!

 ## Apple App Store ID